 - Play games, do puzzles, and watch movies.

-- Watching sports on TV and running a 5K together.
+- Watch sports on TV and run a 5K together.

 - Spend the evening at church playing fun old-fashioned games!
 Some of the games are: bubble blowing contest (with bubblegum), spoons game, musical chairs, grab bag game (Put gross foods in a box.
 Each person must choose a food without looking and must eat what he/she gets.
 Yuck!), Bible drill, Coke drinking contest, pie eating contest, and fireworks at midnight.

 - Watch Night Service at church on New Year’s Eve followed by dinner and ringing in the new year with our church family.

 - Kids pop a balloon every hour as their “countdown” to midnight.
 At midnight, run outside to scream “Happy New Year!” blow horns, and pop mini fireworks.